Charleston Historic Sites: 10 Musts for Photography and Tours

 Riley Waterfront Park

 Listed on the National Register of Historic Places, Middleton Place houses America’s oldest landscaped gardens.
 Guests will find 65 acres packed full of tress, shrubs, blooming flowers and history.
-Admission ranges from $10 to $28 per person and includes full access to the grounds, live history and seasonal activities.
+Admission ranges in price and includes full access to the grounds, live history, and seasonal activities.

-The site offers free tours on the hour from 10 a.m. to 3 p.m., however guests should plan to spend a half-day at this Charleston attraction.
-Also located on the grounds, guests can visit the House Museum, stable yards, and on-site restaurant for lunch or dinner.
-The Middleton Place Restaurant specializes in Lowcountry cuisine in an elegant setting that overlooks Mill Pond and azaleas.
+The site offers free tours on the hour from 10 a.m. to 3 p.m., however guests should spend a half-day at this Charleston attraction.
+Also located on the grounds, guests visit House Museum, stable yards, and on-site restaurant for lunch or dinner.
+Middleton Place Restaurant specializes in Lowcountry cuisine in an elegant setting that overlooks Mill Pond and azaleas.

 Fort Sumter National Monument